by John Clayson

 The Royal Train of 6th September 1855

 The extract below relates to the northbound 1855 journey which, as described above, stopped for a few minutes at Grantham.
 It demonstrates the importance the east coast companies attached to ensuring that all went well on the day.
-(Note that the name of the GNR Locomotive Superintendent, Archibald Sturrock, is incorrectly spelt, as if the reporter write it down phonetically.)
+(Note that the name of the GNR Locomotive Superintendent, Archibald Sturrock, is spelt as if the reporter wrote it phonetically, possibly having heard it spoken by the man himself in what may have been a strong Tayside accent.)

 GNR Chairman Edmund Beckett-Dennison had a reputation as a tough and uncompromising man.
 At his death even the local Tory paper described him as ‘brusque in his manner, impatient to a degree of human vanity in all its ugly shapes, and with little trace of sentiment or poetry of any description’.
 Imagine the pressure his presence on this occasion imposed on the management and staff responsible for operating the train.